Michael Del Zotto

 Michael Del Zotto (born June 24, 1990) is a Canadian former professional ice hockey defenceman.
-He was drafted in the first round, 20th overall, by the New York Rangers at the 2008 NHL Entry Draft.
+He was drafted in the first round, 20th overall, by the New York Rangers at the 2008 NHL entry draft.
 He played in the NHL for the Rangers, Nashville Predators, Philadelphia Flyers, Vancouver Canucks, Anaheim Ducks, St. Louis Blues, Columbus Blue Jackets, and the Ottawa Senators.
-Del Zotto won the Stanley Cup in 2019 with the St. Louis Blues.
+Del Zotto won the Stanley Cup in 2019 with St. Louis.

 Playing career

 Early career

-Del Zotto played minor ice hockey with the Stouffville Clippers A of the Whitchurch-Stouffville Minor Hockey Association.
+Del Zotto played minor ice hockey with the Stouffville Clippers in the A league of the Whitchurch-Stouffville Minor Hockey Association.
 He then played for the Richmond Hill Stars and the Markham Waxers in the Ontario Minor Hockey Association's Eastern AAA League.
 His Waxers team also featured Steven Stamkos, Cody Hodgson and Cameron Gaunce.
 The group won eight consecutive OMHA titles from 1999 to 2006 and the OHL Cup in Minor Midget.
 He played in the 2003 Quebec International Pee-Wee Hockey Tournament with Markham.

 Del Zotto was the second overall selection by the Oshawa Generals in the 2006 Ontario Hockey League Priority Selection.

 Junior

-During his first season with the Oshawa Generals in the Ontario Hockey League (OHL), Del Zotto helped his home province of Ontario win the gold medal in the 2007 Canada Winter Games.
+During his first season with the Oshawa Generals in the OHL, Del Zotto helped his home province of Ontario win the gold medal in the 2007 Canada Winter Games.

 In his second season with Oshawa, Del Zotto's 63 points ranked him third among OHL defencemen.
 He made his second OHL playoff appearance in 2008, when the Generals reached the third round.
 Del Zotto was then chosen for the 2008 Canadian Hockey League (CHL) Top Prospects Game.
-At the end of the season, on June 20, Del Zotto was selected in the first round, 20th overall, of the 2008 NHL Entry Draft by the New York Rangers.
+At the end of the season, on June 20, Del Zotto was selected in the first round, 20th overall, of the 2008 NHL entry draft by the New York Rangers.

-On January 8, 2009, the Rangers traded Del Zotto along with teammates John Tavares and Daryl Borden to the London Knights in exchange for prospects Christian Thomas, Scott Valentine, Michael Zador and six draft picks.
+On January 8, 2009, the Generals traded Del Zotto along with teammates John Tavares and Daryl Borden to the London Knights in exchange for prospects Christian Thomas, Scott Valentine, Michael Zador and six draft picks.